 One can certainly notice a number of similarities with crowdfunding and specifically equity and reward crowdfunding: a large group of investors finance a startup, motivated by a potential financial return or other forms of extrinsic reward (i.e. services vouchers) and in exchange they are given equity shares or vouchers.
 On top of this, we could add the fact that it is currently an “unregulated” market – that is without specific regulatory interpretations of existing laws regarding ICO, but still in need to comply with all relevant aspects of rules as set out in European and national laws such as those concerning securities, payments and consumer protection – as it was for crowdfunding a few years ago.
 ICOs and crowdfunding share indeed a number of similar aspects, reason why people often refer to ICOs with the term “crowdsales”.

 Given the numbers ICOs are generating, they are certainly not going unobserved by authorities and regulators.
 While most of them are still silently watching, a few have expressed concern or warnings about this unregulated mean.
 China has even formally banned them.
-The US regulator accused two ICOs of fraud last month.
+The US regulator accused two ICOs of fraud late 2017.
 The topic is also keenly monitored within European institutions, from the European Commission, the European Parliament to the European Securities and Markets Authorities.
+The latter published two opinions in November 2017, in which it observed the rapid growth in ICOs globally and in Europe and expressed concern about high investor risks of ICOs and “that investors may be unaware of the high risks that they are taking when investing in ICOs.”
+Additionally, ESMA concluded that firms involved in ICOs need to meet relevant regulatory requirements and “that firms involved in ICOs may conduct their activities without complying with relevant applicable EU legislation”.
 The German financial authority, BaFin, has published a statement on ICOs, announcing that they have no intention to apply any specific regulation at the moment.